dmlc/dgl/examples/pytorch/rgcn/experimental/README.md

 ## Distributed training

 This is an example of training RGCN node classification in a distributed fashion.
-Currently, the example only support training RGCN graphs with no input features.
+Currently, the example train RGCN graphs with input node features.
 The current implementation follows ../rgcn/entity_claasify_mp.py.

 Before training, please install some python libs by pip: